Sayan-Maity-Code/chat_pdf/README.md

 - **CLIP**: `openai/clip-vit-base-patch32` for potential future image-related tasks.
 - **FLAN-T5**: `google/flan-t5-large` for text generation and question answering.

+## Custom CSS

+The project includes custom CSS for the Gradio interface, setting a background image and styling various elements for a more appealing user experience.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.